 The Garden at St. Francis is a community reconnecting with the soil and water, right here where we live.
 We want to protect, restore, and cultivate our habitat – the only planet home we have in this vast cosmos that is the image and likeness of its creator.

 This desire finds expression in our garden that feeds hungry people.
-We are in our seventh season of cultivating a 50X100 organic garden with a few raised beds thrown in the mix.
+We are in our eighth season of cultivating and expanding a 50X100 organic garden with a few raised beds thrown in the mix.
 Our inaugural season brought 1,200 pounds of organic vegetables to feed neighbors in need, via The Freeport Emergency Food Pantry.

 Feeding the Community